-Particle Size Analysis Using Sieve Method | Determination of the Appearance
+Particle Size Analysis Using by Sieve Method | Determination of the Appearance

 The 800 mesh sieves with a lid and receiver, free of film, grease, or other water, repellent material, Petri dish, stoppered conical/flat bottom flask.
-Sieve analysis, Laboratory test sieves
+Sieve analysis, Laboratory test sieves.

 Reagents: 10-15% AOS or any detergent solution.